AndrijaSyrmia/Docs/NewTargetInLLD.md

 ## Why LLD

 So the first question that comes to me, is why should we use lld when we have gnu linkers (bfd and gold) that are working fine.
 What people like to emphasize the most is lld's speed.
 On average lld runs twice as fast as the GNU gold linker, but it tends to use more memory.
-It is small, it's source code is several times smaller in term of code line count.
+It is small, it's source code is several times smaller in terms of code line count.
 But what I find to be most helpful for developers are more flexible data structures and algorithms then on gnu's gold linker.
 The code is also easier to understand then in gold, so it is easier for developers to work on it further.
-Lastly, it works good with clang as clang can generate bitcode object files which can be then sent to lld to perform link time optimizations on whole programs. [[1]](#useful-links-and-sources)
+Lastly, it works good with clang as clang can generate bitcode object files which can be then sent to lld to perform link time optimizations on whole programs. [[1]](#useful-links-and-sources) [[2]](#useful-links-and-sources)

 I hope that this explains the whys behind lld's popularity.

 ## Useful structures in LLD

-In this section, I'll briefly describe structures in lld that were useful to me, when it comes to implementing a new ELF Machine Target. [[2]](#useful-links-and-sources)
+In this section, I'll briefly describe structures in lld that were useful to me, when it comes to implementing a new ELF Machine Target. [[3]](#useful-links-and-sources)
 - ```InputSection``` - represents a section from an object file or a synthetic one that should be somehow put in the output file or discarded.
 One can easily traverse its relocations and access its data.
 - ```OutputSection``` - represents a section in an output file containing ```InputSection```s from various sources.
 - ```Symbol``` - represents a symbol from an object file, archive or linker defined symbols.